Step One: What it means to me.

 Something is happening.
 More and more people are getting TN.
 Just today, I joined an AA meeting I’d never attended, and four people there had it too.
 Four.
 The world is starting to notice.
 And I need to be part of the fight.

 That’s why I keep going, even on the worst days.
 That’s why I get out of bed—if I can.
 That’s why I show up for Nicky, my service dog in training.
-Because I want to be of service, even when i am in a wheelchair or a bed.
+Because I want to be of service, even when i am in bed or eventually, a wheelchar.
 Because I believe I still have something to give.

 That’s why prayer, meditation, inventory, amends—all of it—isn’t optional.
 It’s survival.
 It’s the only way I get free of me.